 These ideals would form the backbone of Luther’s contentions and the foundation for Article XXIII of the Augsburg Confession, professing support for clerical marriage.
 (Also see Do Lutherans Speak in Tongues?)

-Lutheran doctrine took on hotly debated social and religious issues of the Reformation period and was decidedly pro-marriage for all people, including clergy members.
+Lutheran doctrine took on hotly debated social and religious issues of the Reformation and was decidedly pro-marriage for all people, including clergy members.
 (Also see Can a Lutheran Be a Catholic Godparent?)